 In 2014, Professor Davis was awarded the Prince of Asturias Award for Technical and Scientific Research with Avelino Corma and Galen D. Stucky.

-.
+Volker Hessel is a Professor in the Department of Chemical Engineering and Chemistry at Eindhoven University of Technology, Netherlands, and a Reaction Chemistry & Engineering Editorial Board member.
 He is Chair of the Micro Flow Chemistry and Process Technology group, focussing on chemical and process intensification in micro and flow reactors, and the design and use of new reactions to enable process development.
-Take a look at his recent paper in Green Chemistry
+Take a look at his recent paper in Green Chemistry:

 Separation/recycling methods for homogeneous transition metal catalysts in continuous flow, Iris Vural Gürsel, Timothy Noël, Qi Wang and Volker Hessel, Green Chem., 2015, 17, 2012–2026.